splunk/public-o11y-docs/infrastructure/use-navigators.rst

 For interactive walkthroughs of how to use navigators in Infrastructure Monitoring to troubleshoot your web server or observe your application and the underlying infrastructure, see :new-page:`Splunk Infrastructure Monitoring web server troubleshooting scenario <https://splunko11y.com/imt/webserver-troubleshooting.html>` and :new-page:`Splunk Infrastructure Monitoring application monitoring scenario <https://splunko11y.com/imt/application-monitoring.html>`.

-For a list of all the navigators available, see :ref:`navigators-list-imm`.
+For a list of all the available navigators, see :ref:`navigators-list-imm`.

 .. note::